atbash, an Octave code which applies the Atbash substitution cipher to a string of text.

 The Atbash cipher replaces each character by its reverse element in the alphabet.
 In particular 'A' becomes 'Z', 'B' becomes 'Y' and so on.
 Case is respected.
 Nonalphabetic characters are unchanged.
 The Atbash cipher is symmetric, so applying it to an enciphered string returns the original string.

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

-atbash is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and an Octave version and a Python version.
+atbash is available in a C version and a C++ version and a Fortran90 version and a MATLAB version and an Octave version and a Python version.

 chrpak, an Octave code which works with characters and strings.